I Love Walking In France

-From the river, head up Rue François d’Estaing.
-Tucked away behind the buildings on your right is the fifteenth-century church dedicated to Saint-Fleuret, a priest who died here in 621 AD while on a pilgrimage to Rome.
-Like all good saints, he performed many miracles and a procession is held in his honour on the first Sunday in July.
+In a small side street off Rue François d’Estaing is the fifteenth-century church dedicated to Saint-Fleuret, a local bishop, who passed through the village in 621 CE while returning from a pilgrimage to Rome.
+He performed several miracles during his stay but, unfortunately, became ill and died.
+A procession is held in his honour on the first Sunday in July.

 The inside of the church is beautifully decorated in shades of gold and blue and displays an interesting collection of carved panels, including a poignant image of a young girl about to lose her head.